A simple model for strange metallic behavior: The refined semi-holographic model

 Here $\tilde{\gamma} \sim \mathcal{O}(\lambda^2)$ and $\tilde{\alpha} \sim \mathcal{O}(g^2)$ are the two leading (irrelevant) couplings determining the Fermi-liquid and holographic components of the self-energy respectively with the latter given by~\cite{Iqbal:2009fd}

-For stable infrared behavior, we need $1/2<\nu<1$ so that the Coulomb interactions are screened \cite{Doucot:2017bdm}.
 In order that the spectral function $\rho = - 2 \text{Im } G_R$ is non-negative, we require $0< \phi < \pi(1-\nu)$.
 We choose $\phi\approx \pi(1-\nu)/2$ as discussed in \cite{Doucot:2020fvy} so that (only) at the Fermi momentum, the spectral function has particle-hole symmetry.
 However, we do not need significant fine-tuning of $\phi$ for our conclusions to hold.

 It is convenient to re-write the propagator~\eqref{greensfunction} with variables re-scaled with respect to the Fermi energy scale ($E_F =k_F^2/2m$) as follows: